sujalK/toast/README.md

 # Example Usage
-1. Inside a component, we can import Toast component, then register it globally, after that, we can pass "type", and "show" props
+1. Inside a component, we can import Toast component, then register it locally, after that, we can pass "type", and "show" props

    ```